Near Campbeltown, Mull of Kintyre

 Inside, what strikes one first is the spaciousness.
 The big, modern and well-equipped dining kitchen is open plan through to an equally large dining room (with piano) and then there are sliding doors to a comfortable lounge, with living flame fire.
 Both sitting and dining rooms have large picture windows to take advantage of the views.

-There is a conservatory behind the sitting room and the kitchen door opens on to a small decking area.
+There is a lovely bright new sunroom behind the sitting room with doors to large decked patio area with garden furniture.
 Three bedrooms (two doubles and a twin with extra pull-out bed), a bathroom and separate shower room complete the attractive, warm and very practical accommodation.